Vyral/base-template/_posts/2019-11-06-let-us-provide-the-pie-this-thanksgiving.md

 Now, it’s our time to give back.
 This Thanksgiving, the pie is on us.
 That right: we’re giving away free pies.

-**All you need to do is order your choice of either apple, pumpkin, or pecan pie, and show up at our office <u>(ADDRESS)</u> between 3 p.m. and 6 p.m. on Wednesday, November 26 to pick it up.**
+**All you need to do is order your choice of either apple, pumpkin, or pecan pie, and show up to our office at 6905 NW 122nd Street Oklahoma City, Oklahoma between 3 p.m. and 6 p.m. on Wednesday, November 26 to pick it up.**

 {% include pullquote.html %}